sagemath/sagewiki_to_gh-2022-10-10/days41.md

 '''There are only limited rooms available in the campus vicinity, so please make arrangements immediately.'''

 We have limited rooms available at the Collegiana Inn.
 This operation is somewhere between a dormitory and a hotel, perhaps "boarding house" describes it.
 Rooms are designed to be shared and have their own bathrooms.
+You can read a bit more about the Collegiana on the [[uw-local-info|local information]] page.
 If we fill these rooms, or if you prefer less-rustic accomodations, suggestions for lodging are available on the [[days41/travel#hotels|travel]] page.
 You should make these arrangements yourself.
 If you have been approved for funding, then you will be reimbursed.